Brenn Hill: What A Man's Got To Do (2007)

 In 2007 Hill returned to Nashville to record his sixth album, the first he produced himself, What A Man's Got To Do, at Beaird Music Group studios.
-American Cowboy magazine commenting that "this latest effort looks to be his best ever...
+American Cowboy magazine commented that "this latest effort looks to be his best...
 What you have to like about Brenn Hill is his honesty and his devotion to the West.
 He is skilled as a lyricist as well as a composer."
 Western Horseman magazine said that "Hill isn't content pigeon-holing his music as cowboy or country.
 It's simply his music – a blend of classic and contemporary."